teragrid/dgrid/docs/app-development.rst

 Commit
 ^^^^^^

-Once all processing of the block is complete, Tendermint sends the Commit request and blocks waiting for a response.
+Once all processing of the block is complete, teragrid sends the Commit request and blocks waiting for a response.
 While the mempool may run concurrently with block processing (the BeginBlock, DeliverTxs, and EndBlock), it is locked for the Commit request so that its state can be